terrancehah/whole-ios/docs/app-roadmap.md

 - [`SupabaseService.swift`](../Services/SupabaseService.swift) manages all database operations, including fetching quotes, liking/unliking, and retrieving user profiles.
 - [`AuthService.swift`](../Services/AuthService.swift) provides robust user authentication, session management, and password reset, with published properties for reactive UI.
 - All flows are well-documented, robust, and ready for integration with the rest of the app.
+- Anonymous account email is now set to `NULL`, not a placeholder, for all anonymous users.
+This prevents duplicate key errors and matches the latest onboarding logic.
+- Quotes table `categories` column is now a Postgres `text[]` array, not a JSON string.
+All quoting, importing, and decoding logic aligns with this format.
+- CSV import for quotes uses Postgres array syntax for the categories column.
 **Outcome:** The app is fully connected to Supabase, with secure authentication and real-time data sync for users and quotes.

 ---